smcatdle/grocery-kayak/README.md

 Background :
 --------------
 The project was written as a MVP (Minimal Viable Product) in 2015.
-Enterprise Ireland were approached for funding or backing, but I was informed that Enterprise Ireland only support Multi Nationals and not startups!
-However, due to some issues with Enterprise Ireland's funding decisoon mechanism, they backed another crowd from the Tallaght region in Dublin (I dont know if they have a software background).
+Enterprise Ireland were approached for funding and support, but I was informed that Enterprise Ireland only support Multi Nationals and not startups!
+Enterprise Ireland backed another crowd from the Tallaght region in Dublin.
+The timing of the Grocery Kayak portal going live (Summer 2015) coincided exactly with Enterprise Ireland funding the rival company.
 I was politely informed that I should study a certificate course in a Community College, next to Kevin Street Garda Station!
 (I have an honours degree in Computer Science from UCD, and with experience in a range of startups/blue chips).
 This was just the start of the attacks, for pursueing this project.
 It has now been decided to open source the MVP source code.